harshavardhanSDE/ros-flow/vcs/git.md

 git diff branch-name
 ```

-## Best practices for `pre-commit` workflow.
+## Best practices for `commit` workflow.

+- use `git fetch origin`, to have the latest version of the project.
 - Always `git pull --rebase` for changing the file to latest commit.
 -